distribute-protocol/distribute-app/README.md

 Note that it is essential to have all of these softwares before proceeding with the installation of the Distribute Protocol.

 #### Installing yarn (and Node.js)
+Make sure that Homebrew is installed.
+If not, go to this [link](https://brew.sh/) and follow the documentation.
 You can install yarn through the Homebrew package manager.
 This will also install Node.js if it is not already installed.
 ```
 brew install yarn